Introduction to the EHRI Country Reports on Holocaust History and Archives

-The field of Holocaust studies relies on a huge variety of archives.
+The field of Holocaust studies relies on a vast variety of archives.
 One of EHRI’s most important tasks is to create an inventory of Holocaust-related archival institutions and collections in order to share this information with the research community.
 The country reports provide EHRI’s identification work with a systematic and structured framework.
-They give an overview of the Second World War and Holocaust history as well as of the archival situation in the covered countries, and include a section on EHRI’s research.
+They give an historical overview of the country and its Holocaust history as well as of the archival situation in the covered countries, and include a section on EHRI’s research.

 If you have questions or comments about the country reports or the introduction, please contact email@example.com.

 All EHRI country reports follow the same general structure:

 - Our first aim is to provide a general overview of each country's history during the Second World War.
 This is done in two short paragraphs.
 The first paragraph briefly summarises the country’s history of the country during the Second World War, covering questions of statehood as well as German rule and influence.
 The second paragraph focuses on Holocaust history and includes information on the size of the pre-war Jewish community as compared to the total population of the country, as well as an estimate of the number of Jewish victims.
 Please note that dividing the number of victims according to today’s national borders is a highly complicated matter.